 There was a clear organisational structure to manage the centre.
 There was a suitably qualified and experienced person in charge.
-The person in charge had two centres under their remit and shared their time accordingly.
+The person in charge had one centre under her remit and was based in the centre and also assisted with other management duties.
 This was evident from review of staff rosters in the centre.
 The person in charge was found to be present in the centre, knew the residents and their support needs, and was available to staff as required.
 The person in charge also worked closely with the wider management team and kept her staff up-to-date.
 The person in charge was involved in the oversight of infection control management in the centre.